Disadvantages of electric scooters (what you need to know before buying)

 Some scooters don’t come with any lighting

-Electric scooters affected: almost none
+Electric scooters affected: almost none.

 Pretty much every electric scooter for adults will come with at least a headlight, and most will have some form of a rear brake light as well.
-In addition, they may also have reflector lights, or LED lights on the deck, or some other form of lighting.
+In addition, they may also have reflector lights, LED lights on the deck, or some other form of lighting.

 But some scooters come with no lights at all.
-These are often scooters that can be used by adults in principle, but are frequently bought for children.
+These are often scooters that can be used by adults in principle but are frequently bought for children.

-In any case, if you want your scooter to be extra-visible for riding at night, chances are, you will need some stronger after-market lights anyway (surprisingly, this is the case even for some expensive scooters, as most electric scooter lights are not really that good).
+In any case, if you want your scooter to be extra-visible for riding at night, chances are, you will need some stronger after-market lights anyway (surprisingly, this is the case even for some expensive scooters, as most electric scooter lights are not that good).
 See the guide on electric scooter accessories for some good but affordable picks.

 Many electric scooters will struggle on steeper hills

-Electric scooters affected: most models except powerful scooters
+Electric scooters affected: most models except powerful scooters.

 Hills can be notoriously difficult for many budget scooters, and for many mid-price commuter models as well.
 While mild to moderate hills will rarely be a problem, you will need a good climbing scooter if you live somewhere with a lot of steep hills, as most regular scooters will either seriously struggle or altogether stop going when climbing the steepest hills.
 The scooters that specialize in climbing, and the more powerful scooters, will not have that problem, although those models will also be more expensive as well.